Timothy C. Hain, MD Page last modified: July 9, 2016

 Patients sometimes ask why they need to have inner ear testing with Meniere's disease.

-In our practice in Chicago, we usually see at least one new patient with Meniere's disease every day.
+In our clinical otoneurology practice in Chicago, we usually see at least one new patient with Meniere's disease every day.
 As of 2016, we had more than 500 patients in our clinical database.

 A patient who fits clinical criteria for Meniere's, but who is without any previous testing, is usually asked to undergo the following procedures